 Supervised by Prof. Vince Connelly, Prof. Anna Barnett and Dr.Olivia Afonso

-It is typically assumed that spellcheck provides a positive boost to the writing process, particularly for those who struggle with spelling such as individuals with dyslexia.
-However, questionnaire results suggest that the red underline that automatically appears under misspelled words actually interrupts writing and, for students with dyslexia, also disrupts the train of thought.
+It is typically assumed that spellcheck provides a positive boost to the writing process, particularly for those who struggle with spelling, such as individuals with dyslexia.
+However, questionnaire results suggest that the red underline, which automatically appears under misspelled words, actually interrupts writing and, for students with dyslexia, also disrupts their train of thought.